 Okechukwu Effoduh has a demonstrated history of working in the private law sector; the executive branch of government; and, the media industry.
-He is skilled in litigation, human rights and regional community law.
+He is skilled in litigation, human rights, and regional community law.
 He has also gained robust media and communication expertise.

 Effoduh has gained several years of experience as a private legal practitioner.
-He also served as the Assistant Director of the Council on African Security and Development (CASADE) for 4 years where he convened the first ever Summit on National Security in Nigeria (involving 200 top security experts from 40 countries to develop a security strategy for the Nigerian government).
+He also served as the Assistant Director of the Council on African Security and Development (CASADE) for 4 years where he convened the first-ever Summit on National Security in Nigeria (involving 200 top security experts from 40 countries to develop a security strategy for the Nigerian government).
 He worked as legal officer of the Presidential Advisory Committee Against Corruption (PACAC) a think tank set up by the Nigerian President, before proceeding with his keen pursuit for academics.

-For eleven years, Effoduh anchored 2 of Nigeria’s most popular radio programmes which aired on over 150 stations with more than 35 million Nigerians tuning-in weekly.
+For eleven years, Effoduh anchored 2 of Nigeria’s most popular radio programs which aired on over 150 stations with more than 35 million Nigerians tuning-in in weekly.
 Effoduh earned 4 national and international awards for his work on radio and has held fellowships at the Harvard Law School, Harvard Kennedy School of Government, and the University of Cape Town’s Mandela School of Public Governance.
 He is a member of the Nigerian Bar Association and has been designated a World Economic Forum Expert on Human Rights

 AHRAP Development Implementation Lecture

-The rationale for conducting a series of media events on AHRAP (and AHRAP-NET) is two-fold: First, to reach a much wider (general) audience that would not have been reached via the lecture or other academic platforms (such as citizens and publics in the target countries that utilise the media as a source of knowledge acquisition).
+The rationale for conducting a series of media events on AHRAP (and AHRAP-NET) is two-fold: First, to reach a much wider (general) audience that would not have been reached via the lecture or other academic platforms (such as citizens and publics in the target countries that utilize the media as a source of knowledge acquisition).
 Second, to mobilize and translate knowledge on AHRAP (and AHRAP-NET) into less technical formats for public understanding.

-Hackathon: Developing an interactive Web Portal on AHRAP.
+Hackathon: Developing an interactive Web Portal on AHRAP

 A 2-day digital hackathon: computer programmers and other experts in the tech community will collaborate on developing an interactive web portal for mobilizing knowledge on AHRAP (and AHRAP-NET).